Home » Food and Drinks » Refreshing Blueberry Smoothie Recipe

-Easy Blueberry Smoothie Recipe
+Refreshing Blueberry Smoothie Recipe

 glass of blueberry smoothie

-Not only is is this a nutritious and hydrating drink to go with any snack or meal, but it is also delicious.
+Not only is is this a filling and hydrating drink to go with any snack or meal, but it is also delicious.
 Creamy and refreshing, this yummy blueberry smoothie will quickly become a favorite treat!

 The name of this smoothie gives away the main ingredient.
 It obviously has blueberries.
 All the rest are some of my personal favorite additions.